noir-lang/noir/docs/docs/how_to/how-to-solidity-verifier.md

 This can be particularly useful in some situations.
 If Alice generated a proof and wants Bob to verify its correctness, Bob doesn't need to run Nargo, NoirJS, or any Noir specific infrastructure.
 He can simply make a call to the blockchain with the proof and verify it is correct without paying any gas.

 It would be incorrect to say that a Noir proof verification costs any gas at all.
 However, most of the time the result of `verify` is used to modify state (for example, to update a balance, a game state, etc).
-In that case the whole network needs to execute it, which incurs in a significant gas cost.
+In that case the whole network needs to execute it, which does incur gas costs (calldata and execution, but not storage).

 :::